ImPhantom/Clickr/README.md

 # Clickr
-This is a quite heavyweight (100mb+ installed, due to electron), but undeniably good looking auto clicker.
+This is a quite heavyweight (200MB+ installed, thanks electron), but undeniably good looking auto clicker.

 ***Why?***

-This whole project started out with me just trying to learn new things, and for some reason I chose an autoclicker.
+This whole project started out with me just trying to learn new things, and for some reason I chose an auto-clicker.
 The first revision (0.x.x) was pretty terrible, but this most recent revision which I'm considering its first major release is much cleaner in looks and in logic.
 It also allowed me to get more familiar with webpack, and the build cycle in general.

 ### **Using:**
 - [Electron Forge](https://www.electronforge.io/) (For building, packaging & webpack integration)